 In August 2009, we created Orion Engineered Systems, a new operating division which has been offering our customers additional alternative renewable energy systems.
 In fiscal 2010, we sold and installed three solar PV electricity generating projects, completing our test analysis on two of the three in the fiscal 2010 third quarter, and executed our first cash sale and our first power purchase agreement, or PPA, as a result of the successful testing of these systems.
 We completed the installation and customer acceptance of the third system, a cash sale, during our fiscal 2011 first quarter.
-During our fiscal 2011 second quarter, we received an \$8.2 million cash order for a solar PV generating system for which we recognized \$6.6 million of revenue in fiscal 2011.
+During our fiscal 2011 second quarter, we received an \$8.3 million cash order for a solar PV generating system for which we expect to recognize revenue during fiscal 2012.

-During our fiscal 2011 third quarter, revenue from our Orion Engineered Systems Division exceeded the quantitative threshold for generally accepted accounting principles, or GAAP, segment accounting.
-We now report our Energy Management and Engineered Systems Divisions as separate segments.
-Our Energy Management Division develops, manufactures and sells commercial high intensity fluorescent, or HIF, lighting systems and energy management systems.
-Our Engineered Systems Division sells and integrates alternative renewable energy systems and provides technical services for the Company's sale of HIF lighting systems and energy management systems.
+During our fiscal 2011 third quarter, we introduced the presentation of operating segments.
+We now report our Energy Management and Engineered Systems groups as separate segments.
+Our Energy Management division develops, manufactures, integrates and sells commercial high intensity fluorescent, or HIF, lighting systems and energy management systems.
+Our Engineered Systems division sells and integrates alternative renewable energy systems.

 In response to the constraints on our customers' capital spending budgets, we have more aggressively promoted the advantages to our customers of purchasing our energy management systems through our Orion Throughput Agreement, or OTA, finance program.
 Our OTA financing program provides for our customer's purchase of our energy management systems without an up-front capital outlay.
 The OTA contracts under this sales-type financing are either structured with a fixed term, typically 60 months, and a bargain purchase option at the end of the term, or are one year in duration and, at the completion of the initial one-year term, provide for (i) one to four automatic one-year renewals at agreed upon pricing; (ii) an early buyout for cash; or (iii) the return of the equipment at the customer's expense.
 The revenue that we are entitled to receive from the sale of our energy management systems under our OTA financing program is fixed and is based on the cost of the energy management system and applicable profit margin.
 Our revenue from agreements entered into under this program is not dependent upon our customers' actual energy savings.
 Upon completion of the installation, we may choose to sell the future cash flows and residual rights to the equipment on a non-recourse basis to an unrelated third party finance company in exchange for cash and future payments.
 We expect that the number of customers who choose to purchase our systems by using our OTA financing program will continue to increase in future periods.
 Additionally, we have provided a financing program to our alternative renewable energy system customers called a solar power purchase agreement, or PPA, as an alternative to purchasing our systems for cash.
 The PPA is a supply side agreement for the generation of electricity and subsequent sale to the end user.
-We do not intend to use our own cash balances to fund future PPA Opportunities.
-We have secured one external funding source to fund PPA's and continue to look for additional external sources of funding for PPA's on behalf of our customers.
+We do not intend to use our own cash balances to fund future PPA opportunities and are looking to secure external sources of funding for PPA's on behalf of our customers.